Project-Counter/cop5/source/appendices/e-audit-requirements-and-tests/02-audit-tests.rst

 * The auditor must have access to all available content on the platform of the content provider.
 * All searches, including those returning 0 results, must be reported as a Searches_Platform in the PR_P1 Standard View.
 * The auditor must allow at least 31 seconds between each request.
-* Each time a search is conducted, the auditor will record the search term, the database searched, and the number of results returned.
+* Each time a search is conducted, the auditor will record the search term, the database searched (if applicable), and the number of results returned.
 * Audit tests P1-1, P1-2 and P1-3 must take place in separate accounts so that each audit test can be separately reported.
 * For each applicable audit test to achieve an audit pass, all metrics reported by the content provider in PR_P1 Standard View from the auditor’s test account must be within a -8% and +3% reliability window of the same audit metrics on the auditor’s report.

-The audit test requirements may vary dependent on the set up of the platform and any related database(s).
+The audit test requirements may vary depending on the set up of the platform and any related database(s).

 Audit Test P1-1: Searches_Platform